kote2ster/Multiplayer-Snake-Game-SDL/README.md

-# Multiplayer Snake Game in SDL
+# Multiplayer Snake Game in SDL on Linux platform